Lyfralston/PaddlePaddle/PURE-entity/README.md

 ## 3. Pretrained models

-We provide a pretrained model, which can be downloaded from  [BaiduYun](),  keyword is: .
+We provide a pretrained model, which can be downloaded from  [BaiduYun](https://pan.baidu.com/s/1uAhtgnE5eEC5TuPMT_y_5Q?pwd=2ajm),  keyword is: 2ajm.
 You should unzip and put it in the main directory.